 What is community solar?

 Community solar offers the benefit of solar to those who can’t, or prefer not to, install solar panels on their homes.
-These projects enable individuals, businesses, or organizations to purchase or lease a “share” in a community solar project.
+These projects enable individuals, businesses, or organizations to purchase or subscribe to a “share” in a community solar project.
 If you join a community solar project, you receive a credit on your electric bill each month for the energy produced by your share.

 Before you can receive this credit, though, your utility must agree to participate in community solar, or be forced to allow it by legislation.
 A number of rural electric cooperatives and municipal utilities around the country have also started offering limited community solar to customer owners.